Robust Dynamic Assortment Optimization in the Presence of Outlier Customers: Adaptation to unknown outlier proportion

 \begin{enumerate} \item \textbf{Independence of threads}: different threads $j<J$, which correspond to different hypothetical values of $\varepsilon$ (denoted as $\hat\varepsilon_j$), are largely independent from each other, maintaining their own parameter estimates $\hat v^{(\tau),j}$, active item set $\mathcal A_j^{(\tau+1)}$ and confidence intervals $\hat\Delta_{\hat\varepsilon_j}(\tau+1)$.
 Coordination among threads only appear in two steps in Algorithm \ref{alg:adaptive-epsilon}: Step \ref{step:hierarchical-elim}, which maintains a hierarchical ``nested'' structure of the active item sets $\mathcal A_j^{(\tau+1)}$ among the threads, and Step \ref{step:stopping}, which provides update rules for $J\gets J-1$ by comparing the obtained optimistic assortment among different threads.
 Further details are given in subsequent bullets.

 \item\textbf{Heterogeneous sampling of different threads}: at each time period $t$ when a potential customer arrives, a \emph{random} thread $j<J$ is selected to provide assortments.
 The random thread, however, is not selected uniformly at random but according to a specifically designed distribution, with the probability of selecting thread $j$ equals $\wp_j=2^{-(J-j)}/(1-2^{-J})$.
-Intuitively, such a sampling distribution ``favors'' threads with smaller hypothetical $\hat\varepsilon_j$ values.
+Intuitively, such a sampling distribution ``favors'' the more aggressive threads with smaller hypothetical $\hat\varepsilon_j$ values.

-Such a sampling distribution is motivated by the fact that threads with larger $\hat\varepsilon_j$ values typically incur large regret, because their elimination rules are too conservative and therefore too many sub-optimal items $i$ would remain in their active item subset $\mathcal A_j^{(\tau+1)}$.
-Therefore, the probability of choosing threads with larger $\hat\varepsilon_j$ values should be small in order to remedy their potential large regret incurred per time period.
+This sampling scheme is motivated by the fact that threads with larger $\hat\varepsilon_j$ values typically incur large regret, because their elimination rules are conservative, so many sub-optimal items $i$ remain active for many rounds.
+The probability of choosing these threads with large $\hat\varepsilon_j$ values should be small to ensure low regret of the overall policy.

-On the other hand, while threads corresponding to smaller $\hat\varepsilon_j$ values might also incur large regret due to their overly aggressive elimination rules (which could potentially eliminate the actual optimal assortment $S^*$ from their active set $\mathcal A_j^{(\tau+1)}$), such events can be reliably detected using the checking rule described in Step \ref{step:stopping}, as we describe in more details in the next bullet.
+At the same time, threads corresponding to smaller $\hat\varepsilon_j$ values might also incur large regret, as their overly aggressive elimination rule might remove the optimal assortment $S^*$ from consideration.
+To avoid large regret from these threads, Step~\ref{step:stopping} coordinates amongst all of the threads and checks for inconsistencies, as we describe in the next bullet.

 \item\textbf{Coordination and interaction among threads}: as we mentioned in the first bullet, the coordination and interaction among different threads only happen in Steps \ref{step:hierarchical-elim} and \ref{step:stopping} in Algorithm \ref{alg:adaptive-epsilon}.
-In this bullet we discuss these two steps in more details.
+In this bullet we discuss these two steps in detail.